toggledbits/DelayLight/README.md

 For sensors, DelayLight will allow any device that implements the `urn:micasaverde-com:serviceId:SecuritySensor1` service, which includes typical motion and door sensors, many multi-sensors, and various plugins that emulate sensor behavior.
-DelayLight can be triggered by a scene, if the user's needs extend beyond the native device handling.
+DelayLight can be triggered by a scene, if the user's needs extend beyond the native device handling (e.g. trigger based on thermostat setpoint).

-For devices, DelayLight will directly control any standard switch or dimmer (that is, devices that implement the `urn:upnp-org:serviceId:SwitchPower1` and `urn:upnp-org:serviceId:Dimming1` services).
-DelayLight will also allow the use of a scene as the on list or off list (or both), making it possible for DelayLight to control devices that do not implement these services.
+For devices, DelayLight will directly control any standard switch or dimmer (that is, devices that implement the `urn:upnp-org:serviceId:SwitchPower1` or `urn:upnp-org:serviceId:Dimming1` services).
+DelayLight will also allow the use of a scene as the "on" list or "off" list (or both), making it possible for DelayLight to control devices that do not implement these services or have other features (such as color or color temperature) that the user may want to control.
 See cautions, below.

 > **IMPORTANT** Proper operation of the manual triggering and timing functions of DelayLight require that the switches and dimmers
 > configured offer some flavor of "instant status," that is, that they immediately notify Vera if they are operated manually.
 An easy